mbloechl05/vrf-dep/README.md

 1. The English Longitudinal Study of Ageing (ELSA), and
 2. Midlife in the United States (MIDUS)

-For each dataset, the analysis code is split into different subscripts:
+For both datasets, the analysis code is split into different subscripts:

 1. Data preprocessing ('1_preproc.R')
 2. Descriptive statistics ('2_descriptives.R')